The Guess Who

-The Guess Who are a Canadian rock band formed in Winnipeg, Manitoba, in 1965.
-The band originated in 1962 and achieved an international hit single with a cover of "Shakin' All Over" in 1965 under the name Chad Allan and the Expressions.
-After changing their name to The Guess Who, they found their greatest success in the late 60s and early 70s, under the leadership of singer/keyboardist Burton Cummings and guitarist Randy Bachman, with hit songs including "American Woman", "These Eyes", and "No Time".
+The Guess Who is a Canadian rock band formed in Winnipeg, Manitoba, in 1965.
+The band found their greatest success in the late 1960s and early 1970s under the leadership of singer and keyboardist Burton Cummings and guitarist Randy Bachman, with hit songs including "American Woman", "These Eyes", "No Time", "Laughing", and "Share the Land".

-During their most successful period, The Guess Who released eleven studio albums, all of which reached the charts in Canada and the United States.
-They may be best known for their 1970 album American Woman, which reached no. 1 in Canada and no. 9 in the United States, while five other albums reached the top ten in Canada.
-The Guess Who charted fourteen Top 40 singles in the United States and more than thirty in Canada.
+During their most successful period, the Guess Who released eleven studio albums, all of which reached the charts in Canada and the United States.
+Their 1970 album American Woman reached number 1 in Canada and the United States, while five other albums reached the top ten in Canada.
+The Guess Who charted fourteen Top-40 singles in the United States, and more than thirty in Canada.

-The Guess Who officially broke up in 1975, though bassist Jim Kale and/or drummer Garry Peterson have toured and recorded under The Guess Who name since 1977, frequently with no other original band members involved.
+The Guess Who officially broke up in 1975, with a major reunion tour in the early 2000s.
+A separate band organized by former bassist Jim Kale also toured and recorded under the Guess Who name for several decades, often performing without any original band members on stage.
+After a long legal dispute, Bachman and Cummings regained control of the Guess Who name in a 2024 settlement.

 History

-Origins (1958–1965)
+Predecessor groups (1958–1965)

-The origins of The Guess Who date back to 1958, when Winnipeg singer/guitarist Chad Allan formed a local rock band called Allan and the Silvertones.
+In 1958, Winnipeg singer and guitarist Chad Allan formed a local rock band called Al and the Silvertones.
 After several lineup changes, the band stabilized in 1962 under the name Chad Allan and the Reflections, which included Allan and keyboardist Bob Ashley, plus future Guess Who mainstays Randy Bachman on guitar, Jim Kale on bass, and Garry Peterson on drums.

-The band released their first single, "Tribute To Buddy Holly", on Canadian-American Records in 1962.
-They then signed with Quality Records and released several singles in 1963–64, which gained some regional notice around Winnipeg but made little impact in the rest of Canada.
-One single was mis-credited to Bob Ashley and the Reflections.
+Chad Allan and the Reflections released their first single, "Tribute To Buddy Holly", on Canadian-American Records in 1962.
+They then signed with Quality Records and released several singles in 1963–1964, which gained some regional notice around Winnipeg but made little impact in the rest of Canada.
+One single was credited, perhaps mistakenly, to Bob Ashley and the Reflections.